 - User locations and devices

-Cons: Analytics are only available to customers with Zoom Business, Education, or API Plans.
+It’s worth noting, however, that analytics are only available to customers with Zoom Business, Education, or API Plans.

 Slack offers direct messaging, private chat groups, and channels to make communication easier across the organization and cut down on email.
 Slack’s analytics dashboard collects data such on: